-The combined HRMA/HRC-I and -S effective areas - the product of the HRMA effective area, the quantum efficiency of the HRC and the transmission of the appropriate UV/Ion shield - are shown, integrated over the point spread function, in Figure 7.9.
-Monitoring of the efficiency of both detectors is continuing, but it has remained virtually unchanged since launch.
-The charge extracted since launch has resulted in a small decrease in gain in both detectors, but this has had a negligible effect on he efficiency (Seehttp://cxc.harvard.edu/cal/Hrc/).
+The combined HRMA/HRC-I and HRMA/HRC-S effective areas - the product of the HRMA effective area, the quantum efficiency of the HRC and the transmission of the appropriate UV/Ion shield - are shown, integrated over the point spread function, in Figure 7.17.
+Monitoring of the efficiency of both detectors is continuing, and it has remained virtually unchanged since launch.
+The charge extracted since launch has resulted in a small decrease in gain in both detectors, but this has had a negligible effect on the efficiency (See http://cxc.harvard.edu/cal/Hrc/).